 New Jersey was home to several oil companies that had large amounts of petroleum, eventually attracting oil refineries.
-Oil refineries throughout the state, like Halliburton, Hess Oil and Chemical, Mobile, Chevron, Esso (Standard Oil), Tesco, and Tosco, were all known to have asbestos problems throughout their sites.
+Oil refineries throughout the state, like Halliburton, Hess Oil and Chemical, Mobile, Chevron, Esso (Standard Oil), Tesco, and Tosco, were all known to have significant asbestos problems throughout their sites.

 From the 1930s, popular plastic brands like Celanese Plastics, Union Plastics Corporation, Plastics Moulding Company, and Wheaton Plastics Company were made in New Jersey.
-Each plastic company used asbestos in its early plastic products to reinforce its heat resistance.
+Each company used asbestos in its early plastic products to reinforce its heat resistance.
 Both workers and consumers experienced exposure to contaminated plastics.

 Power plants and power stations in New Jersey used large amounts of asbestos as an insulator from electricity and heat.
 New Jersey Power plants known to have related problems include: